-Rayls Tokenomics: Automated Buybacks, Burn, and the Rayls Reserve
+Rayls Tokenomics: Automated buybacks, burn, and the Rayls Reserve

 At Rayls, we are building an ecosystem to combine the stability of traditional finance and crypto innovation.
-As we move closer to our Mainnet launch (Q1 2026), it is vital that we share the economic principles that underpin our ecosystem.
+As we move closer to our Mainnet launch (April 2026), it is vital that we share the economic principles that underpin our ecosystem.

 We have designed a tokenomics model that is not only sustainable, but actively aligns the incentives of institutional clients, validators, and our token holders.